Qinran-Zhang/scAB/README.md

 # scAB: Multiresolution dissection of phenotype-associated cell states

-## Capabilities
-scAB is an R toolkit for simultaneously dissecting multiresolution phenotype-associated cell states and their predictive signatures.
-The multiresolution cell states include both coarse- and fine-grain cell states, which respectively correspond to all phenotype-associated cells and distinct subsets of phenotype-associated cells with distinct clinical significance.
-By integrating single-cell and bulk RNA-seq data with phenotype information, scAB exhibits superior performance in resolving multiresolution cell states and molecular signatures for clinical prognosis.

 ## Installation

 scAB R package can be easily installed from Github using devtools: